swiftdemand/swiftprotocol/README.md

   * Real-world effects that would result from a change in the rate.
   * The amount of income required to provide the basic necessities in life.
 * Identity Providers should be [banned](#delegated-node-voting) for the following reasons:
-  * Weak approval process allowing sybil accounts--whether due to malice or negligence.
+  * Weak approval process allowing Sybil accounts--whether due to malice or negligence.
   * Failing to provide adequate dispute resolution for transactions.
   * Not performing their duty to approve new Swift Citizens.
   * Unwillingness to cooperate with other Identity Providers on the platform.